-Annual report
+Oversight report

-Every municipality and every municipal entity under the municipality's control is required by Section 121 to prepare an annual report for each financial year, which must include:

-- the annual financial statements of the municipality or municipal entity as - submitted to the Auditor-General for audit (and, if applicable, consolidated annual financial statements); - the Auditor-General's audit report on the financial statements; - an assessment by the Accounting Officer of any arrears on municipal taxes - and service charges; - particulars of any corrective action taken or to be taken in response to issues raised in the audit reports; - any explanations that may be necessary to clarify financial year issues in connection with the financial statements; - any information as determined by the municipality, or, in the case of a municipal entity, the entity or its parent municipality; - any recommendations of the municipality's audit committee, or, in the case of municipal entity, the audit committee of the entity or of its parent municipality; - an assessment by the Accounting Officer of the municipality's performance against the measurable performance objectives for revenue collection and for each vote in the municipality's approved budget for the relevant financial year; - an assessment by the Accounting Officer of the municipality's performance against any measurable performance objectives set in terms the service delivery agreement or other agreement between the entity and its parent municipality;

-the annual performance report prepared by a municipality; Any other information as may be prescribed.
-Report Type Description Oversight report The Council of a municipality must consider the municipality's annual report (and that of any municipal entity under the municipality's control), and in terms of Section 129, within two months from the date of tabling of the annual report, must adopt an oversight report containing the Council's comments, which must include a statement whether the Council: a) has approved the annual report with or without reservations; b) has rejected the annual report back for revision of those components that can be revised.
-In terms of Section 132, the following documents must be submitted by the Accounting Officer to the provincial legislature within seven days after the municipal council has adopted the relevant oversight report: a) the annual report (or any components thereof) of each municipality and each municipal entity in the province; and b) all oversight reports adopted on those annual reports.
+The Council of a municipality must consider the municipality's annual report (and that of any municipal entity under the municipality's control), and in terms of Section 129, within two months from the date of tabling of the annual report, must adopt an oversight report containing the Council's comments, which must include a statement whether the Council:

+- a) has approved the annual report with or without reservations; - b) has rejected the annual report; or - c) has referred the annual report back for revision of those components that can be revised.

+In terms of Section 132, the following documents must be submitted by the Accounting Officer to the provincial legislature within seven days after the municipal council has adopted the relevant oversight report:

+- a) the annual report (or any components thereof) of each municipality and each municipal entity in the province; and - b) all oversight reports adopted on those annual reports.
 It is important to note that the Oversight Committee working with these reports should be chaired by the opposition party.